habernal/dkpro-argumentation-tutorial/README.md

 - Maven3
 - Annotated data
   - packaged separately, available at https://www.ukp.tu-darmstadt.de/data/argumentation-mining/argument-annotated-user-generated-web-discourse/
-- Argumentation type system for UIMA and other utilities
-  - separate project; working with version `0.0.2-SNAPSHOT-minimal`, available at https://github.com/habernal/dkpro-argumentation-minimal/releases/tag/0.0.2-SNAPSHOT-minimal

 ## How-to

-1. Installing typesystem and common framework for argumentation
-  - clone/extract `de.tudarmstadt.ukp.dkpro.argumentation.0.0.2-SNAPSHOT-minimal.tar.bz2`
-  - install the project to local maven repository (`mvn install`)
-2. Modify paths to gold data
+1. Modify paths to gold data
   - Modify `de.tudarmstadt.ukp.dkpro.argumentation.tutorial.ArgumentationCorpusDebugger` and set the `annotatedCorpusDir` variable to point to the gold data located in `gold.data.toulmin` directory
   - Similarly `de.tudarmstadt.ukp.dkpro.argumentation.tutorial.PersuasiveDocumentsCorpusDebugger` to `gold.data.persuasive` directory
-3. Run `ArgumentationCorpusDebugger` (or `PersuasiveDocumentsCorpusDebugger`)
+2. Run `ArgumentationCorpusDebugger` (or `PersuasiveDocumentsCorpusDebugger`)
   - It will print annotated argument components, relations, and other info to the std. out
-4. Explore it further!
+3. Explore it further!
   - Have a look at `de.tudarmstadt.ukp.dkpro.argumentation.io.writer.ArgumentDumpWriter` from the `de.tudarmstadt.ukp.dkpro.argumentation.0.0.2-SNAPSHOT-minimal` package which shows how to access the argument components, their text, tokens, sentences, etc.